 The VWCH periodically exchanges heartbeat messages with the DCC systems at a configurable interval to ensure end-to-end connectivity over the VWAN interface.
 See section 2.6.2 for more details.

-The VWAN interface link state is considered to be “viable” at the end of VWANConnectionMonitorInterval, if the VWCH receives at least VWANHealthCheckMsgCount number of authenticated message(s) in aggregate from the DCC (from any of the Data Service Provider (DSP), DCC device manager (DM) or Virtual WAN Provider (VWP)) throughout the configured monitoring period (VWANConnectionMonitorInterval), as set out in Appendix A, else it is “not viable”.
+The VWAN interface link state is considered to be viable at the end of VWANConnectionMonitorInterval, if the VWCH receives at least VWANHealthCheckMsgCount number of authenticated message(s) in aggregate from the DCC (from any of the Data Service Provider (DSP), DCC Device Manager or Virtual WAN Provider (VWP)) throughout the configured monitoring period (VWANConnectionMonitorInterval), as set out in Appendix A, else it is not viable.

-WAN link state assessment
+WAN interface selection

 The VWCH evaluates the viability of both WAN interfaces every minute and determines which is the active WAN interface based on: